howie6879/ruia/docs/en/tutorials/item.md

 and know its basic usage.
 If not, remember the following tips:

-* Functions with async keyword are now named coroutine;
+* Functions defined with async keyword are now named coroutine;
 * Define coroutine with async keyword;
 * Call coroutine with await keyword;
 * Start coroutine use `asyncio.run` function like the example.